Jhangvi dialect

 It is intermediate between Majhi and Multani.
 The similar Shahpuri dialect is spoken in Sargodha and Mandi Bahauddin, while Dhanni is spoken in Chakwal, Talagang and Khushab.

 Phonology

 Jangli's sound inventory includes implosive consonants, but unlike in Saraiki these do not have phonemic status, as they do not contrast with plain voiced consonants.
-The implosives are more common than in Saraiki, and their set contains the unusual for the area dental implosive (//ɗ̪//), which contrasts with the regular retroflex implosive //ᶑ//.
+The implosives are more common than in Saraiki, and their set contains an unusual and highly rare consonant, a dental implosive //ɗ̪//, which contrasts with the regular retroflex implosive //ᶑ//.

 Similar dialects

 Glottolog shows Jatki, Shahpuri and Dhanni as other dialects of Lahnda (Western Punjabi).

 Grammar

 Continuous tense

 Similar to Pothohari, Hindko, and other Western Punjabi dialects, Jhangochi also uses pyā to signify the continuous tense.

 Many Majhi sub-dialects also utilize this tense.